LWVC Healthcare Reform

 The LWV California has advocated for a single payer health care system for more than a decade.
-With the passage of the Affordable Care Act (ACA), and especially with California working to be in the lead in the implementation of the ACA, the LWVC is working on two efforts simultaneously.
-We are helping with the community education about the implementation of the ACA in California.
+Currently, we are fighting to save the Affordable Care Act (ACA) and prevent passage of the Better Care Reconciliation Act of 2017.
+Our community education work on the implementation of the ACA in California continues.

 About the League's Health Care Views